datavis-tech/reactive-function/README.md

 <a name="destroy" href="#destroy">#</a> <i>reactiveFunction</i>.<b>destroy</b>()

-Cleans up resources allocated to this reactive function and removes listeners from inputs.
+Cleans up resources allocated to this reactive function.

+More specifically:

+ * Removes listeners from inputs.
+ * Removes edges from the data flow graph (from each input).
+ * Removes property nodes from the data flow graph if they have no incoming or outgoing edges.

+You should invoke this function when finished using reactive functions in order to avoid memory leaks.

 ### Data Flow Execution